 - Error code display.

-Excellent temperature range, the most granular settings of all double induction burners (5 degree increments), shortcut keys for easy setting, programmable and memory settings, runs for 100hrs with no auto shutoff.
+Excellent temperature range, the most granular settings of all double induction burners (5 degree increments), shortcut keys for easy setting, programmable and memory settings, runs for 100 hours with no auto shutoff.

 Mediocre construction, complicated control panel with a lot of options that you may not get much use out of.